VCityTeam/UD-SV/Vocabulary/Readme.md

   - Operational phase of the assets.
   - Security-minded approach to information management.

-- ISO 19650:2019 defines BIM as the use of a shared digital representation of a built asset to facilitate design, construction and operation processes to form a reliable basis for decisions.[31]
+- ISO 19650:2019 defines BIM as the use of a shared digital representation of a built asset to facilitate design, construction and operation processes to form a reliable basis for decisions.

 Used in the AEC industry, BIM is a process of creation, production, exchange, integration, visualization and exploitation of data during all the life cycle of an AEC construction.
 A BIM tool will often allow the creation of a digital twin of the construction, containing the geometry, relation and attributes of the object.